Aaron Rodgers Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- In nine matchups against the Lions, Rodgers averaged 262.7 passing yards per game, 54.2 yards more than his over/under in Sunday's game.
+- Rodgers averaged 262.7 passing yards per game in nine matchups against the Lions, 52.2 yards more than his over/under for Sunday.

-- Rodgers threw multiple touchdown passes in eight of those contests against the Lions.
+- Rodgers threw multiple touchdown passes eight times over eight of those games against the Lions.

 - Note: Rodgers' stats vs. Lions date back to 2016.

-- The 255.6 passing yards the Lions give up per game makes them the NFL's 21st-ranked pass defense this season.
+- The 255.6 passing yards the Lions allow per game makes them the NFL's 21st-ranked pass defense this season.

-- At 1.8 passing TDs conceded per game, the Lions defense is ranked 24th in the NFL.
+- With 28 passing TDs allowed this season, the Lions defense is ranked 24th in the NFL.

 Recent Performances